Skip to content

 Payload Reference

 The complete field reference for POST /api/transactions.
-Jump to a section: required · credentials · databases · RDP · Kubernetes · HTTP · command filtering · check-in.
+Jump to a section: required · credentials · databases · RDP · Kubernetes · HTTP · command & query filtering · check-in.
 For copy-paste payloads see Examples by protocol.

 Creating a checkout